The biggest and best video game releases of the summer

 I've played many a City Builder and many a Real-Time Strategy game, but I've rarely played a game that fuses both genres so well.

 While it suffers from a slightly cumbersome interface, Gord is haunting, spectacular and horrendously difficult.
-Its artwork and style are reminiscent of the Witcher III and make me want to slay monsters all day long in its Lovecraftian, slavic swamps.
+Its artwork and style are reminiscent of The Witcher 3 and make me want to slay monsters all day long in its Lovecraftian, Slavic swamps.

-Throughout the course of the game, you'll guide your fortified village (your "Gord"), to victory or terrifying defeat.
-Near the beginning of the game, you're confronted with a dilemma: feed the giant swamp horror a child from the village to keep it from cursing you, or take up arms and attack.
+Throughout the course of the game, you'll guide your fortified village (your "Gord") to victory or terrifying defeat.
+Near the beginning, you're confronted with a dilemma: feed the giant swamp horror a child to keep it from cursing you, or take up arms and attack.
 When I say my experienced RTS brain went for the latter and regretted it, I mean it.

 — Allen Walden, production operations specialist